ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Examples and Nonexamples of Functors.md

 = H_n(g) \circ H_n(f)$ for all $n$.
 Finally, we also know that
 $H_n(1_X) = 1_{H_n(X)}$.
-Therefore, what we see is that this process can be cast into the language of category theory, so that we may define a \textbf{singular homology functor}
+Therefore, what we see is that this process can be cast into the language of category theory, so that we may define a **singular homology functor**

 \[
 H_n: \top \to \ab